jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 cyberattacks against innocent citizens and enterprises from anywhere.
 Empower Users, Customers, and Developers
-We will help empower users, customersand developers to strengthen cybersecurity protection.
+We will help empower users, customers

+and developers to strengthen
+cybersecurity protection.
 We will provide our users, customers and the wider developer ecosystem with information